koajs/koa/docs/api/response.md

 if you have a typo an error will be thrown, displaying this list so you can make a correction.

+### response.message

+  Get response status message.
+By default, `response.message` is associated with `response.status`.

+### response.message=

+  Set response status message to the given value.

 ### response.length=

   Set response Content-Length to the given value.